kazisean/website/content/posts/questions.md

 ¤ Is it possible to eliminate federal income tax for households earning under sub $100k per year, once revenue loss and macroeconomic feedback loops are modeled?

 ## Politics
-¤ Is democracy the only viable solution?
-If so, how could we identify the best candidates using an algorithm that evaluates domain expertise, knowledge, agility, mindset, and other factors?
+¤ How could we identify the best possible candidate to run for president using an algorithm that evaluates domain expertise, knowledge, agility, mindset, and other factors?